Raster

 Connect Claude, ChatGPT, Cursor, and any other MCP client to your Raster libraries over the Model Context Protocol.

-The Raster MCP server is a remote Model Context Protocol endpoint that lets any MCP-capable client — Claude, ChatGPT, Cursor, VS Code, and others — browse, upload, organize, and delete assets in the libraries your API key can reach, without writing any client-side glue.
-It uses the same API keys as the REST and GraphQL APIs.
+The Raster MCP server is a remote Model Context Protocol endpoint that lets any MCP-capable client — Claude, ChatGPT, Cursor, VS Code, and others — browse, upload, organize, and delete assets in your libraries, without writing any client-side glue.
+It accepts two credentials: OAuth — recommended for human-driven clients, where you sign in and pick one organization the connection may access — or an organization API key sent as a Authorization: Bearer token, the same keys used by the REST and GraphQL APIs.

-The MCP server is in Alpha.
-Tools, arguments, and behavior may change before the Beta release.
+The MCP server is in Beta.
+Tools, arguments, and behavior are stabilizing but may still change before GA.
 Tool payloads track the REST and GraphQL APIs — follow the REST and GraphQL changelogs for wire-shape changes.

 The endpoint